 - lack of interest in toys

-These symptoms typically begin during the period from six to 18 months of life and often last for several months, although they can persist for a year or more.
+These symptoms typically begin from 6 to 18 months and often last for several months, although they can persist for a year or more.

-Stage one can often go unnoticed by the child's parents and by healthcare professionals because the changes occur gradually and may be subtle.
+Stage 1 can often go unnoticed because the changes occur gradually and may be subtle.

-During stage two, known as 'regression' or the 'rapid destructive stage', the child starts to lose some of their abilities.
-This stage usually begins between the ages of one and four and may last for any time from two months to more than two years.
+During stage 2, known as "regression" or the "rapid destructive stage", the child starts to lose some of their abilities.
+This stage usually begins between the ages of 1 and 4 and may last for any time from 2 months to more than 2 years.

-The child will gradually or suddenly start to develop severe problems with communication and language, memory, hand use, mobility, co-ordination and other brain functions.
-Some of the characteristics and behaviours are similar to those of autism spectrum disorder.
+The child will gradually or suddenly start to develop severe problems with communication and language, memory, mobility, co-ordination and other brain functions.
+Some of the characteristics and behaviours are similar to those of autism.